akbrother02/CrownStack.github.io/_posts/2018-01-13-Core-Location.md

 As explained in above image, If authorization status is not determined then it should allow always and when it is denied then it should send an alert to user for enable it from app setting of device.
 If it didn't meet any of 2 condition then it should start updating location.

-Delegates of mkMapView and locationManager are requied to set.Call that method in viewDidLoad method as given below.
+Delegates of mkMapView and locationManager are requied to set.Call these methods in viewDidLoad method as given below.

 <img src="/static/DelegateMethod.png" alt="Drawing" style="width: 600px;"/>